11 Ways to Build Self-Care Practices Into Your Daily Life

 - More focused

-In fact, research has shown that during the pandemic, people who visited public green spaces reported higher levels of well-being.
+In fact, research has shown that during the pandemic, people who visited public green spaces reported feeling better overall.
+So, why not make it a regular habit?

 5. Make Sure to Get a Good Night’s Sleep

-One major factor that can disrupt sleep is blue light from screens.
-It interferes with melatonin production, making it harder to fall asleep and reducing sleep quality.
+Blue light from our screens.
+It messes with our melatonin production, making it harder to fall asleep and leaving us with poor-quality rest.

-- Disconnect from electronics (cell phones, TVs) at least an hour before bed
+- Disconnect from electronics (phones, TVs, etc.) at least an hour before bed.

-- Open the window for 10-20 minutes to let in fresh air
+- Open a window for 10-20 minutes to let in fresh air.

-- Avoid caffeine and alcohol before bed; opt for a calming herbal tea
+- Avoid caffeine and alcohol right before bed.
+Try a calming herbal tea instead.

-Creating a sleep-friendly environment helps your body and mind rest properly so you can wake up feeling your best.
+Creating a sleep-friendly environment is a game-changer.
+It helps your body and mind truly rest, so you can wake up feeling your best.

 6. Treat Yourself

-You’ve likely heard the phrase “treat yourself,” but what does it really mean when it comes to self-care?
+You’ve probably heard the phrase “treat yourself,” but what does that really mean when it comes to self-care?

-At its core, it’s about indulging in something that brings you joy and lifts your spirits—even if it’s not necessary.
+At its core, it’s about giving yourself a little something that makes you happy and lifts your mood—even if it’s not a “need.”
+It doesn’t have to be anything huge.

 - Getting a fresh haircut

-Even buying something you don’t need can feel like a special treat.
-And let’s be honest—life is meant for a little indulgence now and then.
+Even grabbing something small that you don’t technically need can feel like a special treat.
+And let’s be real—life’s too short not to indulge a little every now and then.

 Treating yourself, even in small ways, is a reminder of your own worth.
-It’s about showing yourself some love, and recharging your energy to tackle the challenges ahead.
+It’s a chance to show yourself some love and recharge, so you have the energy to take on everything else life throws your way.

 7. Master the Art of Saying No